sean-poole/CodeWars/SQL/8kyu/reversedStrings.md

+# Reversed Strings

+## Task
-# Complete the solution so that it reverses the string passed into it.
+Complete the solution so that it reverses the string passed into it.

-# 'world'  =>  'dlrow'
+'world'  =>  'dlrow'
-# 'word'   =>  'drow'
+'word'   =>  'drow'

-# -- you are given a table 'solution' with column 'str', return a table with column 'str' and your result in a column named 'res'.
+-- you are given a table 'solution' with column 'str', return a table with column 'str' and your result in a column named 'res'.

+## Solution
-## Get 'str' from 'solution' table.
+Select 'str' from 'solution' table.
-## Apply REVERSE function to 'str'.
+Apply REVERSE function to 'str'.
 Store modified value in column 'res'.
+Return str and res columns.

 SELECT
   str,